 - Elevated fasting blood sugar — 100 mg/dL (5.6 mmol/L) or higher

-If aggressive lifestyle changes such as diet and exercise aren't enough, your doctor might suggest medications to help control your blood pressure, cholesterol levels and blood glucose.
+If aggressive lifestyle changes such as diet and exercise aren't enough, your doctor might suggest medications to help control your blood pressure, cholesterol and blood sugar levels.

 Lifestyle and home remedies

-- Being physically active.
-Doctors recommend getting 30 or more minutes of moderate-intensity exercise, such as brisk walking, daily.
-Look for ways to increase activity, such as walking instead of driving and using stairs instead of elevators when possible.
+- Regular physical activity.
+Health experts recommend getting at least 30 minutes of exercise, such as brisk walking, daily.
+But you don't have to do that activity all at once.
+Look for ways to increase activity any chance you get, such as walking instead of driving and using the stairs instead of an elevator.

 - Stopping smoking.
-Smoking cigarettes worsens the health consequences of metabolic syndrome.
+Giving up cigarettes greatly improves your overall health.
 Talk to your doctor if you need help quitting.

-- Managing stress.
+- Reducing or managing stress.
 Physical activity, meditation, yoga and other programs can help you handle stress and improve your emotional and physical health.

 Preparing for your appointment

 You're likely to start by seeing your primary care provider.
-Or you may be referred immediately to a doctor who specializes in diabetes and other endocrine disorders (endocrinologist) or one who specializes in heart disease (cardiologist).
+He or she may then refer you to a doctor who specializes in diabetes and other endocrine disorders (endocrinologist) or one who specializes in heart disease (cardiologist).